OFS/opae-sdk/ofs/apps/cpeng/readme.md

     mode which will increment the upper 16 bits in the HPS2HOST register.

 ## EXAMPLES ##
-The following example loads the image from a file called 'hps.img' into offset 0x0000 in one chunk
+The following example loads the image from a file called 'u-boot.itb' into offset 0x2000000 in chunks sizes of 4096 bytes
 ```console
 hps cpeng